masagrator/AojashinNX-EN/README.md

 - One CG was removed from Switch version, it was bringed back in this mod, though you cannot see it in CG mode.
 - There were some small changes to scenario.
 The biggest one is in Prologue.
 Any new line was machine translated.
 Changes that were not typo fixes can be found [here](https://docs.google.com/spreadsheets/d/1e-P8xpzcSfnCgOXtp0_RX9rhB42Zchpd07Ou0jmHfq4/edit?usp=sharing)
 - Switch version is using `KiriKiri Z` engine while original PC release is using `CatSystem2`.
 It seems converting scenario from one engine to another produced some bugs to scene switches in Interlude, it's not an issue introduced with mod.
 Blame devs for not fixing them.
+- CASE-2 chapter 5 has some lines using wrong `meswintype`.
+Apply.py fixes them